idea-fasoc/OpenFASOC/openfasoc/generators/temp-sense-gen/README.md

-Thermal-sensor generator
+# Thermal-sensor generator

-We use an all-digital temperature sensor architecture, that relies on a new subthreshold oscillator (achieved using the auxiliary cell “Header Cell“) for realizing synthesizable thermal sensors.
+We use an all-digital temperature sensor architecture, that relies on a new subthreshold oscillator (achieved using the auxiliary cell â€œHeader Cellâ€œ) for realizing synthesizable thermal sensors.
 We choose frequency as the temperature dependent variable.
 So, we use a ring oscillators that is based on inverters only and stacked native IO devices for better line sensitivity.

 For more documentation check on our [website](https://fasoc.engin.umich.edu/thermal-sensor/).